SteveJustin1963/tec-8x8x8/README.md

 # tec-8x8x8

 * expand 8x8 into cube
-* use special OUT commands to put data 3x bytes on all busses, need one extra latch
+* use special OUT commands to put data 3x bytes on all buss,
+* expand current 6x led ports by 2 and
+* add one latch on address lines
 * code in asm and forth

 ## Iterate